 Tips on How to Spread Good Cheer Amidst Holiday Stress

-With preparation and planning, Durham believes that stress can be reduced or avoided.
+With some preparation and planning, stress can be reduced or avoided by remembering the following.

-The essence of the holidays is to spend time with family and friends.
-Durham suggests being open and honest about feelings in combination with setting realistic expectations ahead of time to enjoy all that the season has to offer.
+The essence of the holidays is to spend time with friends and family.
+White suggested being open and honest about feelings around holiday stress, while setting realistic expectations to enjoy all that the season has to offer.